axeUUeng/HeatStressEvaluation/README.md

 ### 1. Datasets

-Some datasets are necessary and should be placed in the "Data" folder according to the structure provided below.
-Ensure the availability of the following datasets:
+Some datasets are necessary and should be placed in the "Data" folder according to the structure provided above.
+Ensure the availability of the following datasets and their correct placement:

 - `Cow.csv`
 - `DiagnosisTreatment.csv`